 Victorian Energy Upgrades (VEU) Scheme

-Previously known as the Victorian Energy Efficiency Target (VEET) scheme, the Victorian Energy Upgrades (VEU) program is administered & regulated under the VEET Act 2007 by the Essential Services Commission (ESC) under the VEET Act that was enacted by the Victorian government in 2007.
+Previously known as the Victorian Energy Efficiency Target (VEET) scheme, the Victorian Energy Upgrades (VEU) program is administered & regulated by Essential Services Commission (ESC) under the VEET Act that was enacted by the Victorian government in 2007.

 The Australian Government is committed to reducing its carbon footprint by almost 65% by 2030.
 The nation’s 2030 target is a commendable, credible, and responsible contribution toward lowering greenhouse gases (GHGs) emissions & resulting climate change with consistent growth in the economy and job opportunities.
 The following picture illustrates per capita GHG emissions of major carbon-emitting countries

 To help achieve the emission reduction target, the Victorian government is promoting energy-saving upgrades by providing financial incentives/discounts under the Victorian Energy Upgrades Program (VEU) to make the switch more affordable, efficient, and economically attractive.
 The free/discounted energy-saving lighting product upgrade under the VEU program can help Victorian households/businesses save money on upgrade costs, save up to 80% on lighting costs, and help the environment.

 By switching over to energy-efficient LED lights under the Victorian Energy Upgrades program, a victorian household or business can expect $191* annual energy cost savings, 1065 kg of less CO2 annually (Reduction in greenhouse gas emissions) and $9274 savings over an average life of the LED light fixture.